Gunna Says Everyone’s Been “Misled” About Snitching Allegations

-Now the rapper is looking to clear up any misconceptions about how he was able to dodge a five-year prison stint and regain his freedom in 2022 and in a recent interview with XXL, Gunna tried to explain that the general public has been misled about his Alfred plea which caused a few of his rap peers such as 21 Savage, Lil Baby and others throw darts at him for allegedly dropping dime.
+Now, the rapper is looking to clear up any misconceptions about how he was able to dodge a five-year prison stint and regain his freedom in 2022.
+In a recent interview with XXL, Gunna tried to explain that the general public has been misled about his Alfred plea, which caused a few of his rap peers such as 21 Savage, Lil Baby and others to throw darts at him for allegedly dropping dime.

 Per XXL: